 Best for network freedom: Medicare Advantage PPO

-Preferred Provider Organizations (PPOs) give beneficiaries more control of their health care than they would have with an HMO.
+Preferred Provider Organizations (PPOs) give beneficiaries more control of their health care than an HMO.

 The following features make these plans the best options for beneficiaries seeking freedom from network restrictions:

-- Option to see out-of-network providers at higher cost
+- Opportunity to see out-of-network providers at a higher cost

 Best for lowest out-of-pocket: Medicare Advantage HMO Plan